MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/3-provision-resource-exercise.md

 ## Provision a resource in the Azure portal

-For this exercise, you'll use Azure portal to provision a resource.
+For this exercise, complete the following steps tp provision a resource in the Azure portal.

 1. Navigate to the [Azure portal](https://portal.azure.com) in your browser and sign in.